image-rs/deflate-rs/README.md

 # deflate-rs
 An pure rust implementation of a [DEFLATE](http://www.gzip.org/zlib/rfc-deflate.html) encoder.
 Not a direct port, but does take some inspiration from [zlib](http://www.zlib.net/) and [zopfli](https://github.com/google/zopfli)(for huffman code length generation).

-So far, in-memory deflate encoding (without [lazy matching](http://www.gzip.org/zlib/rfc-deflate.html#algorithm), and no zlib or gzip headers yet) has been is implemented.
+So far, in-memory deflate encoding (without [lazy matching](http://www.gzip.org/zlib/rfc-deflate.html#algorithm), and no zlib dictionary or gzip support yet) has been is implemented.
 No unsafe code has been used.
 Currently not very optimised.
 # Usage:
 ```rust
 let data = ...;